Illini Take Regional, Host Defending CWS Champs This Weekend

 The Ilini got some insurance runs in the 9th inning, two of them on a home run to right by Big Ten Player of the Year David Kerian.

 Coach Dan Hartleb says his team has never been caught up in one win or loss, going about their business, and improving daily.

 “And you talk about the process of what it takes to be a champion," he said.
 "And these guys have done all the right things to win some championships.
 And I know when it’s all said and done, we’re going to be proud of the championships that we’ve won to this point.
 But this group has been businesslike.”

 Up next – the Illini host a Super Regional this weekend at Illinois Field, a best of three format.
 Their opponent – last year’s College World Series champion, the Vanderbilt Commodores, who scored 21 runs to win their regional over Radford Monday.

 Hartleb said there’s no question the Commodores are a great team, but the Illini are up to the challenge.

 “You just have to go up, and have a solid approach, and swing at balls in the zone, and we’ll be in great shape," he said.
 "It’s going to be a great super regional, and that’s what it’s all about.
 You have to beat good people to get to the top, and that’s what we’re going out to accomplish.”

 Games are schedule to begin Saturday in the best of three format, running through Monday, if necessary.
-Times have not been set.
+Weekend game times were announced Tuesday morning - they're at 7 p.m.
+Saturday and 8 p.m.
+Sunday, and will be broadcast on ESPNU.
 Tickets go on sale Tuesday morning at Fighting Illini.com.